madisonmcquillan/EW200-Final-Project/README.md

 * fancy font: used a font found off the internet for the text
 * the walls are hard: both players are constrained to their box on their respective sides of the screen
 * muzak: have continuous music playing in the background
+* level up: the game increases in difficulty when someone loses health, they become faster